What is ISO 11898 based CAN Protocol and Why it is critical software solution for Vehicle Networking

 As an Automotive Software or Hardware Engineer, in this era of Cars with Connectivity, Infotainment, Smart Features, you already have a first-hand experience of what drives an automobile (beyond the engine and the four wheels).

-As automotive enthusiasts and one of the stakeholders of this industry, we all have interacted with the complex network of Electronic Control Units (ECU), who make the modern-day vehicles, a powerhouse of smart features.
+As automotive enthusiasts and one of the stakeholders of this industry, we all have interacted with the complex network of Electronic Control Units (ECU), that makes the modern-day vehicles, a powerhouse of smart features.

 Automotive ECU is the component, designed by burning millions of lines of software codes into a hardware platform, that supports features to make the vehicle more fuel-efficient, smart, and functionally safe for the drivers and passengers.